ItsHeyBlinken/Personal-Finance-Tracker/README.md

 Usage

-    Launch the application using npm start or the pre-built executable (if available).
+    Launch the application using npm start.

     Use the app to add transactions, view summaries, or export data.